Op-Ed: Kids in Showbiz

 I’m never enthusiastic when a parent asks me about getting their kids into professional on-camera acting.
 The question should always be, “How does it benefit the kid?”
 In the long run, the answer is, “It rarely does.”

 Doing plays, musicals, choirs can be a great learning experience for a kid.
 You get to work with and learn from grown ups in a sort of “voluntary family” way.
-It’s supportive and the emphasis is on making a show, making a kind of cooperative art, on the fun of it.
+It’s supportive and the emphasis is on making a show, making collaborative art for the fun of it.

-But I’m extremely leery of throwing children to the wolves of professional on-camera showbiz.
+But I’m extremely leery of throwing children to the wolves of professional on-camera showbiz (which involves money).
 It’s not a world that values what I would call normal healthy relationships.
 Isolated from the socialization of school and family home life, it is an isolated and artificial world.
 The on-camera version of success ultimately leads to a life with no boundaries, which in my view is not well suited for kids.
+It’s seductive and basically not all that safe.

 Parent/child roles are often reversed far too early when the child becomes the big bread winner and the parents are reduced to being personal assistants or managers with dollar signs in their eyes.
 The parent/child dynamic becomes more about money and fame.
 The last thing a child needs is a world where no one is left to say “no,” and that is precisely where on-camera leads.
 Examples of what I’m talking about are all over the news on a daily basis.